maxbalrog/seminar-git/docs/problems.md

 ## Collaboration

-1. A colleague modified the code, it's not working anumore.
+1. A colleague modified the code, it's not working anymore.
 2. Found a very useful package.
 Cannot understand what happens there, how to install and modify it.
 Error after error.